cloudposse/packages/README.md

 Use this repo to easily install releases of popular Open Source apps.
 We provide a few ways to use it.

 1. **Make Based Installer.** This installer works regardless of your OS and distribution.
 It downloads packages directly from their GitHub source repos and installs them to your `INSTALL_PATH`.
-2. **Alpine Linux Packages.** Use our Alpine repository to install prebuilt packages that use the original source binary (where possible) from the maintainer's official GitHub repo releases.
+2. **Alpine Linux Packages.** Use our Alpine repository to install prebuilt packages that use the original source binary (where possible) from the maintainers' official GitHub repo releases.
 3. **Docker Image.** Use our docker image as a base-image or as part of a multi-stage docker build.
 The docker image always distributes the latest linux binaries for `x86_64` architectures.

 See examples below for usage.